triplebit/triplebit.org/legal.md

 ## Email Spam

-Triplebit does not host email services.
+Triplebit does **not** host email services.
 Please direct your complaint to the mail server operator given in the email header, so they can handle abuse according to their laws and policies.

+## Triplebit Development Corporation

+Triplebit does **not** host services in the following network ranges:

+- `2602:F81C:: - 2602:F81C:0:FFFF:FFFF:FFFF:FFFF:FFFF`
+  - a.k.a. `2602:F81C::/48`
+- `23.188.56.0 - 23.188.56.63`
+  - a.k.a. `23.188.56.0/26`

+These networks are assigned to the [Triplebit Development Corporation](https://www.triplebit.dev/), a separate legal entity.
+If you have a complaint regarding services originating from the above networks, please refer to <https://www.triplebit.dev/legal/>.

 ## Contact Info